iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 Procedure
 ^^^^^^^^^

-In the following we will consider an example where GETTSIM stable version is 0.2.0.
-Version 0.2.1 is currently developed on the master branch but not released.
-And a critical bug was found which should go both into master and into the minor predecessor 0.1.8.
+In the following we will consider an example where GETTSIM's stable version is ``0.2.0``.
+Version ``0.3.0`` is currently developed on the master.
+And a critical bug was found which should go both into ``0.3.0`` and ``0.2.0``.

-1. Create a PR which targets the master branch and includes the bug fix which should be backported.
+1. Create a PR containing the bug fix which targets the master branch.
-2. Add a note to the release notes for version 0.1.9.
+2. Add a note to the release notes for version 0.2.1.
-3. Add a label ``backport-to-0.1.9`` to the PR.
+3. Add a label ``backport-to-0.2.1`` to the PR.
 4. Squash merge the PR into master and note down the commit sha.
-5. Create a new PR against branch ``0.1.``.
+5. Create a new PR against branch ``0.2``.
 Call the branch for the PR ``backport-<#pr>`` where #pr is the PR number.
 6. Use ``git cherrypick -x <commit-sha>`` with the aforementioned commit sha to apply the fix to the branch.
 Solve any merge conflicts, etc..
-7. Add the PR to the milestone for version 0.1.9 so that all changes for a new release can be collected.
+7. Add the PR to the milestone for version ``0.2.1`` so that all changes for a new release can be collected.
-8. Follow :ref:`releases` to release 0.1.9.
+8. Follow :ref:`releases` to release ``0.2.1``.